fvt270/summer_project/README.md

 Contract associated with this project: Assignment1.docx <br>
 Explanation of the utilized Rosetta pipeline: pipeline.pdf <br>
 Mutations applied in PyMol in: pdb_mutation.py <br>
+Correlation analysis copied from the stats package in python in: correlation.py